 You Might Get More Use Out of Your Package in the Winter

 Men’s testosterone levels tend to peak in November and December, one study found.
-For some men, this spike in sex hormones translates into an increased libido.
+For some men, this spike in the sex hormone translates into an increased libido.
 There’s other evidence that people have more sex surrounding cultural and religious celebrations, potentially because they get caught up in the collective positive feelings.
 This could explain why babies are disproportionately conceived around Christmas time, too.

-You Are More Attracted to Your Partner
+You’re More Attracted to Your Partner

-Another reason why people have more sex in the winter might be that men are more attracted to women’s bodies during the winter.
-When researchers had 114 men assess women’s appearances across seasons, they reported significantly more favorable ratings for their breast and body shape during the winter season.
+Another reason why people have more sex in the winter might be that men are more attracted to women’s bodies during the season.
+When researchers had 114 men assess women’s appearances across seasons, they reported significantly more favorable ratings for their breast and body shape during the winter.
 Scientists suspect this is a result of a “contrast effect” in perception — women tend to be increasingly covered up in colder months.
 As a result, men may be required to use their imaginations more creatively.

 Your Balls Hang Higher

 While many men fear the chilling and shrinking effects of the dreaded “winter penis,” it’s not all bad below the waist.
 It’s true that colder temperatures shrink penises by diverting blood to internal organs and away from more recreational appendages, but guys may be happy to learn that testicles hang lower in the summer months than winter months.
-In other words, winter offers a reasonable trade off—smaller penis, less intrusive testicles.
+In other words, winter offers a reasonable trade off — smaller penis, less intrusive testicles.